Pipeline Parallelism

 Multi-threading in subprocess

-The multi-threading in subprocess is a paradigm we found effective when multi-threading degrades the performance.
+The multi-threading in subprocess is a paradigm we found effective in the case study Parallelism and Performance.

 The spdl.pipeline.run_pipeline_in_subprocess() function moves the given instance of PipelineBuilder to a subprocess, build and execute the Pipeline and put the results to inter-process queue.
 (There is also spdl.pipeline.iterate_in_subprocess() function for running a generic Iterable object in subprocess.)